 It’s Not Over ‘Til You Follow Up

 As stressful and time-consuming as a fundraiser can be, it can be tempting to simply move on when the deadline arrives.
 But if you’re not connecting with your community and learning from your results, you are missing out.
 Saying “thank you,” gathering information, and sharing your results are important steps to your long-term goals.
-Prioritizing these objectives as your campaign winds down will set you up for even greater success in future campaigns.
+Prioritizing these objectives as you follow up after fundraising will set you up for even greater success in future campaigns.